coditori/highly-skilled-job-offers/README.md

 - [Living Cost](https://www.numbeo.com)
 - The laws and cultural fit
 - Tax
-#### Specific items for your job
+#### Job-related items
 - Job market  (number of opening job applications)
 - Average Salary
 - Job Satisfaction

-You can see this [Glassdoor's top jobs](https://www.glassdoor.com/List/Best-Jobs-in-America-LST_KQ0,20.htm) based on the above metrics.
+Find this [Glassdoor's top jobs](https://www.glassdoor.com/List/Best-Jobs-in-America-LST_KQ0,20.htm) based on the above metrics.
 ## 1- CV/Resume:
 #### 1-1 Make a standard ATS-compatible CV
 What is ATS compatible?
 An applicant tracking system (ATS) is a software application that reads your CV/Resume and gives human resources some results.
 In many cases, they filter applications automatically based on given criteria such as keywords, skills, former employers, years of experience and schools attended.
 This has caused many to adopt resume optimization techniques similar to those used in search engine optimization when creating and formatting their résumé.